Open-Technology-Foundation/post_slug/README.md

 The bottom line is that these modules are not 100% consistent in situations where Non-Latin text is embedded within the string.
 However, depending on the input used, this is statistically insignificant.

-## Validating Slug Consistency (`validate_slug_scripts`)
+## Validating Slug Consistency

 In the unittests subdirectory, there is a script `/validate_slug_scripts`, which is used to test slug consistency between the modules on any test data.
+Some test data is contained within `unittests/datasets`.

 	Slug Validation for 'post_slug.*' modules.